 Leopard Gecko Substrate Options

-Leopard gecko substrate is a controversial issue.
+Leopard gecko substrate is a controversial topic.
 Many sources recommend against using any kind of loose substrate (sand, soil, etc.), out of fear of causing intestinal blockage via accidental ingestion.
 This is an example of folklore husbandry — popular myth and pseudoscience that have become a standard of practice in leopard gecko instead of science and facts.
 Here at ReptiFiles, we base our recommendations on scientific fact, not hearsay.

 Loose, naturalistic substrate can actually be the best kind of substrate for housing leopard geckos.
 A more detailed explanation is provided further down the page, which you can jump to here